Raelifin/sumibli/raw/practice_phraseParticleTricks.md

-is she speaking or listening?|ipa la hau la ma la bi am I fast, or is the animal fast?|ihau la gi li kai li ma is the pattern simple, or is the behavior simple?|ublu la blu li kai li hau am I a person who is speaking?|itshua ma la pa la ma are tge behavior and collaboration good?|utshua kai la vu li vu is she good?|itshua pa la vu are you good and fast?|itshua bi la vu la gi
+is she speaking or listening?|ipa la hau la ma la bi am I fast, or is the animal fast?|ihau la gi li kai li ma is the pattern simple, or is the behavior simple?|ublu la blu li kai li hau am I a person who is speaking?|ichua ma la pa la ma are tge behavior and collaboration good?|uchua kai la vu li vu is she good?|ichua pa la vu are you good and fast?|ichua bi la vu la gi